TrailingStop/TT-Miner-beta/README.md

+# TT-Miner 2023.2.0 beta 2
+### New
+- add overclock offset for core & memory to the windows version (option -oc-coreoff[...], -oc-memoff[...] ).

+### Fixes
+- reenabled the config file to specify general oc settings for TT (option -conf[...]).
+This will give you the option to set different OC settings per GPU in a mixed rig.

 # TT-Miner 2023.2.0 beta 1
 ### New
 - ZIL mining - can be combined with EPIC and a 3rd coin